KarimaFathi/Database-SQL-Projects/README.md

 The task is to retrieve the number of vehicles manufactured between 2000 and 2020, grouped by make and fuel type, and display the results ordered by make name.

+## Problem 09 :  Retrieve Gasoline Vehicles

+Select all vehicle details for vehicles that use gasoline as their fuel type.